clinical-genomics-uppsala/PrecMed1/docs/lab3.md

     :question:
         What is the inheritance mode of the variant in this case?

-!!! question "Question 10"
-    :question:
-        Go to the [OMIM page for this gene](https://omim.org/entry/300005?search=MECp2&highlight=mecp2).
-What phenotype on OMIM might fit with this inheritance mode and clinical history?

-    ??? tip "Hint"
-        What phenotype has the same inheritance as our case and has similar phenotype?

 ---
 ### Case4 - Structural variant underlying a heritable cancer syndrome